-The administrator's indices are rules based and do not typically permit the use of discretion unless there are exceptional circumstances that are not addressed by either the index rules or an administrator policy.
+These indices are rules based and do not typically permit the use of discretion unless there are exceptional circumstances that are not addressed by either the index rules or an administrator policy.
 Such scenarios may include (but are not limited to):

-- Failure of data providers;

-- Significant changes to the underlying market;

-- Complex corporate events;

-- Action by governmental or regulatory bodies that causes market disruption;

-- Events beyond human control.
+- Failure of data providers; - Significant changes to the underlying market; - Action by governmental or regulatory bodies that causes market disruption; and - Events beyond human control.

-In the event that the administrator needs to take action or make a decision that has not been foreseen by the methodology or associated policy, senior members of the administration team will consult internally with the applicable IAC; this is to arrive at a decision that is consistent with the objective of the index in question and that causes minimal disruption to index stakeholders.
+In the event that IMBA needs to take action or make a decision that has not been foreseen by the methodology or associated policy, the Index Committee conveys and makes a determination that is consistent with the objective of the index in question and that causes minimal disruption to index stakeholders.